Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 ### ServiceAccount

-The Arkouda ServiceAccount is the entity that is bound to Roles required to register/deregister Arkouda with Kubernetes.
+The Arkouda ServiceAccount is bound to Roles required to register/deregister Arkouda with Kubernetes.
 An example ServiceAccount is as follows:

 ```
 apiVersion: v1